wso2/wso2-qa-artifacts/products/wso2_ESB/product_features/features/mediators/transform_mediators/xslt_mediator/esb500_xsltdynamickey/README.md

 ```

 - Deploy the given sequence in WSO2 ESB
-- Deploy the given proxy service in WSO2 ESB by changing endpoint ip address accordingly.
+- Deploy the given proxy service in WSO2 ESB by changing endpoint ip address pointing to the deployed InfoParser service
 - Invoke the proxy service